 Mornington Communications is a co-operative and as a co-operative, it is owned by the members and governed by a Board of Directors.
-This unique distinction has enabled Mornington Communications to offer exceptional services at competitive prices and rewards members for their business by declaring annual dividends based on company profits.
+This unique distinction has enabled Mornington Communications to offer exceptional services at competitive prices and rewards members for their business.
+Members have perks such as:

 On December 15, 1919, The Mornington Municipal Telephone System was established, purchasing the Mornington-Wellesley Telephone Company's equipment for $8,284.
 The original system used magneto telephone lines and telephones had their own power supply of two dry-cell batteries.
 Customers could call neighbours on their party line without using the central switchboard in Milverton.
 Party lines had up to 30 customers paying $10 per year.

 Milverton then converted to the common battery system.
 Telephones no longer needed their own batteries.
 Customers lifted their handset and an operator greeted them to place their call.
 The system had 775 subscribers; annual service cost $25 for a private line, $23 for a two-party line and $21 for a multi-party line.

 A new office was built in 1964 and direct-dial technology was installed in 1965.
 This eliminated the need for operators to place long distance calls.
 Automatic number-identification equipment was installed in 1980, and a new computer was purchased in 1987 to print bills for customers.
 In 1988, Northern Telecom's new DMS10 digital switch was installed.
 Visitors came from as far away as Japan to see it in operation.